vdhamer/Photo-Club-Hub/.github/README.md

 <details><summary>Details on Deletion (click to expand)</summary></p>
 Whenever the app is launched, it fetches up-to-data information from its online sources/servers.
-This ensures that the app stays up-to-data with respect to the list of clubs and museums (`Level 1`), club members (`Level 2`) and member portfolios (`Level 3`).
+This ensures that the app stays up-to-data with respect to the list of clubs and museums (`Level 1`), club members (`Level 2`) and member portfolios (`Level 3`).</p>

 This fresh online data is merged with an on-device (`CoreData`) database which contains a copy of the data as received during previous app runs.
 The merging updates the database.
 The database incidentally allows the app to display information without having to wait for the update processes to complete.
-Any background updates to the database cause the app's user interface to immediately update.
+Any background updates to the database cause the app's user interface to immediately update.</p>

-This means that deletion of local data will typically be temporary: the next time the app launches, it finds and reloads the missing local records.
+This means that deletion of local data will typically be temporary: the next time the app launches, it finds and reloads the missing local records.</p>

 A problem (currently) occurs when an item (e.g. club, member, museum, photographer) is deleted in the online version of the information.
 This could happen if a club terminates itself, and someone decides to remove the club from the `Level 1` list.